i-e-b/SnivellingGit/README.md

 * extend log limit a bit further if branches don't line up?
   - url flag to set log limit
-* angle limit of branching line (always have the same angle between columns, then join-up)
 * only show complex ancestry lines on hover / select?
 * split HTML and SVG rendering?

 * Maybe a `git` console proxy on the page?
-* show common ancestor between two commits
+* show common ancestor between two commits (on click, fade everything not directly connected?)

 ### Goals